Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 can be provisioned along side localtest and Platform APIs.
 [See the localtest README for more info](https://github.com/Altinn/app-localtest/blob/main/README.md).

 Localtest monitoring setup currently contains a Grafana instance with ASP.NET Core dashboards and a preview Altinn app dashboard.
-In addition you can freely explore the emitted telemetry while debugging or learning how the Altinn platform and libraries works.
+In addition to these, you can freely explore the emitted telemetry while debugging or learning how the Altinn platform and libraries works.

 [Read more about local Grafana on the visualisation reference page](/altinn-studio/reference/monitoring/visualisation/#grafana).